kadamrahul18/kadamrahul18/README.md

 ### 🔭 I’m currently working on:
 - Optimizing LLM training and inference pipelines.
 - Exploring advanced techniques in computer vision and natural language processing.
-- [Mention 1-2 personal learning goals or small current projects if any]

 ### 🌱 I’m currently learning:
-- [Mention a new framework, advanced MLOps tool, or theoretical concept]

 ---